 4. They've hired someone with the same skills as you

 Another person with your skills isn't always a bad thing, provided that they were hired to help relieve you of an excessive workload.
-But if they make you feel invisible or you're being asked to hand off assignments to them, your future with the company could be under threat.

 This points to the importance of a constant-learning mindset in order to stay on the cutting-edge of your role and maintain optimum value to your employer.